SwitchbladeBot/switchblade/README.md

 <h2 align="center">Contributing</h2>

-**We want everyone to be able to help with Switchblade as easily as possible.** We've listed some of the many ways you can contribute to the below.
+**We want everyone to be able to help with Switchblade as easily as possible.** We've listed some of the many ways you can contribute to the bot's development below.

 ### Writing code